AmakrushAI/documentation/docs/reference/glossary.md

     <a href="https://nodejs.org/" target="_blank">
       Node
     </a>{' '}
     is a runtime environment that allows JavaScript to be written on the server-side.
-In addition to being used for web services, node is often used to build developer tools, such as the <a href="#cli">Ionic CLI</a>.
+In addition to being used for web services, node is often used to build developer tools.
   </p>
 </section>